Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

-In scenarios that partially maximize passenger benefits or minimize VMT, the alliance sets MOD fare parameters lower than in the non-cooperative regime (Figure \ref{F:fares} vs. \ref{F:noncoop_fares}).
-Figure \ref{F:mode_choices} shows that MOD-only market shares decrease and hybrid market shares increase in the non-cooperative regime as passenger benefits or VMT are increasingly prioritized.
-We can conclude that, although fewer passengers utilize MOD-only options in non-cooperative scenarios where the transit operator is VMT- or passenger-oriented, a higher volume of passengers selects hybrid options due to the very low (or free) transit fares observed in Figure \ref{F:noncoop_fares}.
-Thus, the MOD operator earns more revenue in those non-cooperative scenarios in which the transit operator is more altruistic.
-This is reflected in the revenue allocation mechanism: observe in Table \ref{T:noncooperative} that the MOD operator earns strictly more revenue in almost all regimes where the transit operator is not solely a revenue maximizer, even though the system as a whole generates strictly less total revenue, as seen in comparison with Table \ref{T:testsuite}.
-The revenue allocation mechanism ensures that the MOD operator receives their non-cooperative earnings, despite the lower MOD fares that the alliance sets to achieve lower VMT or higher passenger benefits.
-This in turn reduces the transit's revenue allocation as high VMT or low passenger benefits are increasingly penalized.
+When prioritizing passenger benefits or VMT, the alliance sets MOD fare parameters lower than in the non-cooperative scenario (Figure \ref{F:fares} vs. \ref{F:noncoop_fares}).
+Figure \ref{F:mode_choices} shows that MOD-only market shares decrease and hybrid market shares increase in the non-cooperative scenario as passenger benefits or VMT are increasingly prioritized.
+We conclude that, although fewer passengers utilize MOD-only options in non-cooperative scenarios where the transit operator is VMT- or passenger-oriented, more passengers select hybrid options due to the very low (or free) transit fares observed in Figure \ref{F:noncoop_fares}.
+Thus, the MOD operator earns more profit in those non-cooperative scenarios in which the transit operator is more altruistic.
+This is reflected in the profit allocation mechanism: observe in Table \ref{T:noncooperative} that the MOD operator earns strictly more profit in almost all regimes where the transit operator is not solely a profit maximizer, even though the system as a whole generates strictly less total profit, as seen in comparison with Table \ref{T:testsuite}.
+The profit allocation mechanism ensures that the MOD operator receives their non-cooperative earnings, despite the lower MOD fares that the alliance sets to achieve lower VMT or higher passenger benefits.
+This in turn reduces the transit's profit allocation as high VMT or low passenger benefits are increasingly penalized.
 On the other hand, the transit operator always strictly improves its objective of optimizing total system-wide performance, however it chooses to define it.
-As a result, the MOD operator interestingly finds it in its interest to adopt transit's priorities as transit increasingly diverges from revenue maximization.
-In other words, {\it the revenue-maximizing MOD operator would not prefer a revenue-maximizing alliance}.
-In fact, the MOD operator would benefit most from total altruism on transit's side (an exclusive focus on either passenger utility or VMT reduction).
-Passengers win due to the strictly lower prices and higher system utilization that result from such alliances.
+As a result, the MOD operator interestingly finds it in its interest to adopt transit's priorities as transit increasingly diverges from profit maximization.
+In other words, {\it the profit-maximizing MOD operator would not prefer a profit-maximizing alliance}.
+In fact, the MOD operator would benefit most from total altruism on the transit side (an exclusive focus on either passenger utility or VMT reduction).
+Passengers win due to the strictly lower prices and higher system utilization that result from such alliances. {We contrast this conclusion with the observation that strictly positive surplus profit is observed in profit-maximizing alliances (as supported by Lemma \ref{L:profit_allocation}c and the corresponding discussion in Section \ref{S:profit_allocation}).
+After all, operators are not only strategically setting fares, but also deciding on their respective---or collective---priorities.}